NREL/GEOPHIRES-X/docs/SAM-Economic-Models.md

 Total Add-on CAPEX is added to Total CAPEX.
 Total Add-on OPEX is added to Total operating and maintenance costs.
 Total AddOn Profit Gained per year is treated as fixed amount Capacity payment revenue.

+Add-ons CAPEX, OPEX, and profit are supported.
+Add-ons with electricity and heat are not currently supported, but may be supported in the future.

 ## Examples